What is a functional resume?

 You don’t have to list your previous jobs in a specific order either, because adding employment dates for those jobs is optional.

-Ultimately, the goal of writing a functional resume is to downplay your chronological work history as much as possible, and your work experience section should reflect that.
+Ultimately, the goal of writing a functional resume is to downplay your chronological work history as much as possible, and your professional experience section should reflect that.

 Here’s an example of an effective work history section on a functional resume: